-If the assessor changed an assessment at Open Book in the morning, gave the property owner a 15-day notice (30 day for a revaluation), and the municipality began the BOR that afternoon, how long should the Board be kept open?
+If the assessor changed an assessment at Open Book in the morning, gave the property owner a 15-day notice (30-day for a revaluation), and the municipality began the BOR that afternoon, how long should the BOR be kept open?

-If the assessor changes the assessment at the Open Book, he or she does not need to provide additional notice when the property owner waives the right (by submitting a form prescribed or approved by DOR) to the notice of the changed assessment in writing.
+If the assessor changes the assessment at the Open Book, the assessor does not need to provide additional notice when the property owner waives the right (by submitting a form prescribed or approved by DOR) to the notice of the changed assessment in writing.
 Under this scenario, the assessor is not required to give an additional 15- or 30-day notice; and the BOR does not have to be kept open longer than otherwise needed.

 Does the property owner always need to provide an estimate of the length of time it will take them to present at the hearing?

-If the property owner is not present when the BOR schedules his or her hearing, how should the BOR notify the owner of the hearing?
+If the property owner is not present when the BOR schedules their hearing, how should the BOR notify the owner of the hearing?

 State law does not specify the type of notice, but does require the BOR to provide it at least 48 hours before hearing the objection.
 The Wisconsin Department of Revenue (DOR) recommends the BOR provide notice by first class mail, with an affidavit of mailing.
 DOR also recommends mailing the notice at least five days before the hearing, which would allow for the mandatory 48-hour notice plus another three days for mail delivery.